 .
 Related to Whateversaurus

-- In A Game of Thrones, the Dire Wolf is the symbol of house Stark.
+- In A Song of Ice and Fire, the Dire Wolf is the symbol of house Stark.
 At adulthood, if the TV show is any indication, they grow to the size of a horse.
-Everyone of Ned Stark's children is given a Dire Wolf pup as a companion early in the
+Everyone of Ned Stark's children is given a Dire Wolf pup as a companion early in the first book.

 - Dungeons & Dragons